-A study looking at adding a type of biological therapy to chemotherapy for acute lymphoblastic leukaemia that has not responded, or has come back after treatment (MARALL)
+A study looking at adding treatment to chemotherapy for acute lymphoblastic leukaemia that has not responded, or has come back after treatment (MARALL)

-This study is looking at the safety of adding the drugs veltuzumab and epratuzumab to chemotherapy to treat acute lymphoblastic leukaemia (ALL) that has either not responded to treatment, or has come back.
-This study is supported by Cancer Research UK.
+This study looked at veltuzumab and epratuzumab with chemotherapy for acute lymphoblastic leukaemia (ALL) that has not responded to treatment, or has come back.
+This study was supported by Cancer Research UK.

-This study is looking veltuzumab and epratuzumab, which are biological therapies called monoclonal antibodies.
-Monoclonal antibodies can seek out cancer cells by looking for particular proteins on the cell’s surface.
+This study looked at two treatments called veltuzumab and epratuzumab.
+They are both types of targeted cancer drugs called monoclonal antibodies.
+Monoclonal antibodies are a type of immunotherapy.
+They can seek out cancer cells by looking for particular proteins on the cell’s surface.

 Veltuzumab seeks out a protein called CD20, and epratuzumab looks for the CD22 protein.
 When these antibodies attach to the protein, they kill the cell.